mpandav/tibco-cloud-usability/EMS-In-Container/Readme.md

 # TIBCO Enterprise Messaging Service in Container
 The TIBCO Enterprise Message Service™ allows you to send and receive messages from your applications in a format that conforms to the Jakarta Messaging specification (JMS).

-Here we will understand how you can deploy or run TIBCO EMS in containerized world ()in K8S & OopenShift).
+Here we will understand how you can deploy or run TIBCO EMS in containerized world (in K8S or OC).

-In this tutorial, we will be using non-default base OS (eclipse-temurin:11-jre-focal) to build the EMS container image; the base os is cent:7.
+    NOTE : We will use non-default base OS (eclipse-temurin:11-jre-focal) to build the EMS container image; the default base OS is cent:7.

 # How to download, build and deploy TIBCO EMS in Container?